Hawxy/flatfile-core-libraries/docs/README-react.md

 When you launch an embedded importer, you're actually launching an entire Space for that Guest.

 There are two ways to create a Space component.
 The `useSpace` hook is the recommended way to access a mounted Space component because it will check for an error before you render the Space.
 You can also mount the Space component directly if you want more control.
-Depending on which props are passed to the Space, different things happen behind the scenes.

-1. **Existing Space** - If you'd like to launch an existing space with the pre-existing config, pass in only your `spaceId`.
-2. **Existing spaceConfig but new space** - If you'd like to launch a new space with an exisiting space config, pass in only a `spaceConfigId`
-3. **All new everything** - Pass in your raw `spaceConfig`.

-All three of these scenarios require an `accessToken` and `environmentId` to launch the space.

 #### useSpace hook